Our focus on clients has endured for more than 200 years and has helped to make us one of the UK’s leading wealth management firms.

 The bank prospered, as did the Stock Exchange investment business; by the 1830s this had grown to the point where a Director was needed in London to handle it, so Charles Stanley himself travelled south to London.

 Over the years, the world and the business evolved.
-In 1947 Evelyn Stanley, Charles’s grandson, made Seymour Howard a senior partner, and the Howard family have since taken over the family tradition of working for Charles Stanley.
-Seymour’s grandson is our Chairman today.
+In 1947 Evelyn Stanley, Charles’s grandson, made Seymour Howard a senior partner, and the Howard family continued the family tradition of working for Charles Stanley.
+Seymour’s grandson was our Chairman until the acquisition of Charles Stanley by Raymond James in January 2022.

 Since the foundation of Charles Stanley in 1792, we’ve witnessed many changes and challenges, not least in the last couple of decades.
 Today we are investing in our future, embracing technology and innovation and adapting to changes in society at a pace not seen before.
 This is an exciting time to be at Charles Stanley as we continue to evolve to best serve our clients for the next 200 years to come.